 According to etiquette, the bridal shower is often held between two weeks and two months before the wedding day.
 If you’re hosting, scheduling this way can help you avoid conflicts with other pre-wedding events, such as the bachelorette party or rehearsal dinner.
 It also gives the guests enough time to RSVP and shop for gifts.

 However, this is not a strict rule, and you can choose any date that works best for you and your situation.
-For instance, if you have guests traveling from long distances.
-We recommend scheduling the shower closer to the wedding date so they don’t have to travel twice.
+For instance, if you have out-of-town guests, we recommend scheduling the shower closer to the wedding date so they don’t have to travel twice.

 Where to have a bridal shower?